arogozhnikov/arogozhnikov.github.io/_posts/2026-02-01-protein-lms.markdown

 If, in addition to protein sequences, training data contained various tokens related to expression, function, interaction, biophysical properties, etc., then all those metrics would go up.
 Protein sequences alone don't provide enough training signal.
 Can correlation with other genes from the same organism provide a more useful context?
-Can functional descrption form a better prompt?
+Can functional description form a better prompt?
 Some teams work on this, so we'll see soon.

 Is there a double descent in biology?
 Given the size of ESM-3 I'll put this hypothesis off the table.